uoa1184615/LinearAlgebraGit/README.md

 venture.

 In this directory:
-* larxxiaM-Nx.pdf is the current draft version (download with "Save Link As...")
+* larxxia-newest.pdf is the current draft version (download with "Save Link As...")
 * Videos is a folder of short videos of examples, proofs, etc
 * LinearAlgebra is the folder of the source of the text